frgnca/AudioDeviceCmdlets/README.md

 ## Attribution

-Based on code posted to Code Project by Ray Molenkamp with comments and suggestions by MadMidi
+Based on code originally posted to Code Project by Ray Molenkamp with comments and suggestions by MadMidi
 http://www.codeproject.com/Articles/18520/Vista-Core-Audio-API-Master-Volume-Control
-Based on code posted to GitHub by Chris Hunt
+Based on code originally posted to GitHub by Chris Hunt
 https://github.com/cdhunt/WindowsAudioDevice-Powershell-Cmdlet